EvaMaeRey/doublecrochet/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-Rmarkdown files are super cool because they allow you to co-mingle prose, code, and code output in a single output file.
-Having code and code output proximate in a rendered document is helpful at interpreting intent of the code.
+Rmarkdown files are cool.
+They allow you to co-mingle prose, code, and code output in a single output file.
+Having code and code output together in a rendered document is helpful at interpreting intent of the code.
 And getting up and running with .Rmds is pretty easy — learn bit about code chunks, a bit of markdown and you are good to go.

 But there is a lot that you can do in .Rmds beyond the basics.
 May feel .Rmd admiration and *wonder* when seeing the products of more advanced